mavibirdesmi/startuptweets/README.md

 Beware that as the number of max tweets and gap between the date range increases also the time required for the tweets for required criteria increase<br />

-Also uploaded the web-interface, to local host "$ manage.py runserver"
+Also uploaded the web-interface, to local host "$python manage.py runserver"